vapor/docs/4.0/docs/upgrading.md

 All packages that have been upgraded for Vapor 4 will have their major version number incremented by one.

 !!! warning
-	The `-rc` pre-release identifier is used since Vapor 4 has not been officially released yet.
+	The `-rc` pre-release identifier is used since some packages of Vapor 4 has not been officially released yet.

 ### Old Packages